leanprover/leanprover.github.io/download/index.md

 - [Source Code](http://github.com/leanprover/lean/archive/master.zip)

-You will need a recent version of Emacs, as described in the download instructions above.
+You will need [Emacs24](https://www.gnu.org/software/emacs/) (or later), as described in the download instructions above.
 For more information on configuring Emacs and installing unicode-friendly fonts, see [here](https://github.com/leanprover/lean/blob/master/src/emacs/README.md).